 Sightseeing as outlined and all entry fees

-Get ready to experience a “Spring” in your step as we start our relaxing holiday at Mt Annan Botanical Gardens.
-After a delicious lunch and short wander around the native spring gardens we travel south via Razorback down the Old Hume Highway to the Southern Highlands.
+After a delicious lunch and short wander around the native gardens we travel south via Razorback, known for its steep hills and dramatic scenery with views over Picton, Cawdor Valley, Camden and Sydney, then continue down the Old Hume Highway to our stunning destination, the Southern Highlands.

-This region is always beautiful but especially so in Springtime when nature celebrates the arrival of a vibrant new season.
-The area is very historic with the various villages, offerings some good examples of fine Colonial architecture and sandstone buildings.
-We check in to our stylish hotel in Bowral where we can relax before coming together in fellowship for our first group dinner.
+We check in to our stylish hotel in Bowral where we can take some time to relax before coming together in fellowship for our first group dinner.

-This afternoon, we will take a scenic drive through green rolling hills and various “Highlands” villages including Bundanoon, Exeter, Moss Vale and Sutton Forest, once the very outer limits of the colony when it was settled by white pastoralists in the 1820s.
+This afternoon, we will take a scenic drive through green rolling hills and various “Highlands” villages including Sutton Forest and Moss Vale, once the very outer limits of the colony when it was settled by white pastoralists in the 1820s.

-We say farewell to Bowral and drive north to historic Campbelltown and Camden to visit Glenalvon House, a fine colonial Georgian townhouse built 1840.
+We then bid Bowral a fond farewell and drive north to historic Campbelltown and Camden to visit Glenalvon House, a fine colonial Georgian townhouse built 1840.
 We take a tour through the beautiful historic property that showcases the agricultural heritage in the area, coach house, stables and heritage garden.

 From here it is onto the renowned Camden Valley Inn for a scrumptious lunch before we return to Sydney.
-We head home feeling blessed with happy memories of sharing fun and fellowship with new friends.
+We head home feeling blessed with happy memories of sharing fun, fellowship and a “Highland Fling” with new friends.